 Conducting Background Checks with OSINT

 However, this must always be balanced with a proper evaluation of risk.
 This is especially true when dealing high-value and high-risk customers, or high-level prospective employees.
-That’s because background checks protect organisations from internal and external risks:
+Fundamentally, background checks exist to protect organisations from internal and external risk, so they must serve these functions.

-• Internal risk: 31% of fraud is caused by internal threat actors, and 26% is caused by collusion between internal and external threat actors.
-24% of these employees are considered higher management.
-For example, Swedbank’s CEO was recently charged for fraud relating to €37bn (£30bn) of transactions with a high risk of money laundering between 2014 and 2019.1
+Additionally, it’s worth noting that 24% of the employees in these fraud cases work in higher management.
+For example, Swedbank’s CEO was charged for fraud relating to €37bn (£30bn) of transactions with a high risk of money laundering between 2014 and 2019.1

 Integrating effective background checks into employee and customer screening is the first line of defence against fraud and financial crime.
 As such, background checks have evolved to encompass more data, providing organisations with the detail they need to avoid and mitigate risks.

-In this article, we’re going to delve deeper in background checks and explore the increasingly important role of open source intelligence (OSINT).
+In this article, we’re going to explore the increasingly important role of open source intelligence (OSINT) in background checks.

 Suggested reading: You can learn more about the value of OSINT in a range of investigations in our free eBook — The OSINT Handbook